CIP 13 - Cardano URI Scheme

 Interfaces that connect delegators with pools beyond the highly contested top choices of the in-wallet ranking algorithms are important to avoid saturation and maintain decentralization.

-Larger pools and collectives can also use these URIs to link to a family of pools they own to avoid any one of their pools becoming saturated.
+Larger pools and collectives can also use these URIs to link to, and spread delegation between, a family of pools they own to avoid any one of their pools becoming saturated.

 Pool links allow for interfaces to initiate delegation transactions without requiring any code modifications to the wallets themselves.